 When a child leaves a traditional school environment to begin unschooling, the adjustment period is generally referred to as ‘deschooling’.
 It’s a time when, free from external expectations and pressure, they can rediscover their natural rhythms and who they are when no one expects them to be anything in particular.
 I keep coming across a piece of wisdom that says this process takes one month for every year the child was in traditional schooling.
 That seems a bit tidy to me, and I suspect it can take anything from weeks to years.
 The point is though, that there is certainly lots for a child to unravel when they’re allowed to take the lead in their own learning processes.

 But children are never the stumbling block in unschooling.
 Issues in the unschooling home are likely to be all about the parents’ deschooling.
 That’s not surprising when you think how programmed we adults are by social norms and by our own experiences.
-An enlightened few may have already done the work before their children were born.
-The rest of us could have 40 years worth or more of social conditioning to unpack.
-Not only did we go to school the whole way through, but we then spent adulthood believing in the system and assuming our children would go through it just like us.
-For whatever reason, we found ourselves eventually unschooling, sometimes intentionally after taking the child out of school, sometimes as a natural progression from homeschooling.
+An enlightened few may have already done the groundwork before their children were born.
+The rest of us could have 40 years worth or more of social conditioning to unravel.
+Not only did we go to school the whole way through, but we then probably spent most of adulthood assuming that our own children would go through the system just like we did.
+It often takes the deep discomfort of seeing our child anxious or unhappy at school, for us to begin the uncomfortable process of questioning our beliefs.

 Deschooling is an intensely personal process, and most parents need to go through it in order to let their children live and learn naturally and coherently with who they are.
-Some parents find this journey a natural fit with their beliefs.
+Some parents find this journey a natural fit with their beliefs, and experience great relief in finally discovering a more coherent way to live.
 For others, it’s a hugely challenging process that has them confronting everything they had ever thought about bringing up children.
 That ‘aha’ moment when you suddenly realise that unschooling really could work for your family is just the beginning.
-The hard part comes later.
-It’s easy for unschooling to seem like the best thing in the world after a harmonious morning of baking and nature walks, or after a long political discussion with your bright pre-teens.
+And, it’s easy for unschooling to seem like the best thing in the world after a harmonious morning of baking and nature walks, or after a long political discussion with your bright pre-teens.
 You can sit back satisfied that it’s all flowing rather nicely when you see them happily playing with their friends or with their nose in a good book.
 But how about a morning on the Playstation?
 How about when one doesn’t feel like doing anything at all?
 How about when the whole day seems to have been one long argument between siblings?

 There are likely to be plenty of moments at the beginning that will make you jittery or frustrated.
 But it’s no good to say that unschooling isn’t working because it doesn’t look how we expect it to look.
 It can be hard, but the deep learning and moving forward really is contained in those triggering moments.
 That’s when we make a choice.
-We can accept the situation and respond in a way that is coherent and respectful, or we can react with annoyance or anger because it just wasn’t supposed to be this way.
+We can accept the situation and respond in a way that is coherent and respectful, or we can resist it and react with annoyance or anger because it just wasn’t supposed to be this way.
 Taking a deep breath and letting go of our expectations is key to moving through these triggers.
-There’s a magic to this too.
-Often times I see things that wouldn’t have happened had I clung on to my desired outcome and insisted on another course.
-Even the sibling arguments often end with heartfelt hugs and apologies when there’s no adult directing who is supposed to say sorry to who.
-It is unfailingly rewarding when I let go and trust.
+This is where the unschooling begins and where the magic lies – in this place of deep trust in ourselves and in our children.
+Where sibling arguments end in heartfelt hugs, where boredom gives way to ingenious ideas, where things are allowed to twist and turn then morph into something entirely new and unexpected.
+It is unfailingly rewarding to let go and trust.